dc4eu/vc/standards/api_specification.md

         },
         "authenticSourceEndpoint": {
             //including all items required for interacting with the authentic source.
-            //Used by the issuer to fetch data if the generic data store is not used.
+            //Used by the issuer to fetch data if the generic datastore is not used.
         },
         "signatureServiceEndpoint": {
             //including all items required for interacting with the signature service.